Thiagoht10/vault/README.md

 - detect an incorrect password or corrupted file during decryption;
 - reject serialized data that does not match the expected format;
 - hide the master password while it is being entered;
+- require password confirmation when creating a new vault;
 - overwrite known sensitive buffers before releasing them.

 ## Requirements